Sustainable Cooks

 • Freeze-dried strawberries

 Just a quick note about the coconut milk and butter.
-I’m sensitive to coconut taste in things that I don’t want to be coconutty, but there is no overt coconut taste in the finished product.
+I’m sensitive to coconut taste in things that I don’t want to be “coconutty”, but there is no overt coconut taste in these truffles.
 Yay!

 Quick note: this recipe is very easy to make but does require you to use some patience for cooling and tempering.
-Please do follow the prompts and directions to ensure the best results.
+Please follow the prompts and directions to ensure the best results.
 It looks like a lot of steps, but most of it is just waiting.
-A detailed and printable recipe card is available at the bottom of this post.

 Pulse freeze-dried strawberries in a food processor until there are mostly small chunks and fine strawberry powder.
 No food processor?
 Finely chop with a knife until most pieces are uniform in size.